 NRHA Regulatory Comment Letters

 In addition to legislation, federal regulations can have a tremendous impact on the rural health care system.
 NRHA frequently comments on proposed regulations so that rural Americans have a voice in the regulatory process.
 Here you will find the latest comments submitted to federal agencies by NRHA, as well as important information from various federal agencies.
-For more information please contact David Lee in the NRHA Government Affairs office at 202-639-0550.
+For more information please contact NRHA's Government Affairs office at 202-639-0550.

 In June 2013, NRHA commented on the Centers for Medicare and Medicaid Services notice of proposed rulemaking for updating the IPPS for Federal Fiscal Year 2014.
 Among other concerns, NRHA commented on the proposal in the rule to change the payment mechanisms for residents training at Critical Access Hospitals as well as payment calculations for Sole Community Hospitals.